Pawventures

 Repatriation Coverage

-Some pet transport insurance policies include repatriation coverage, meaning they will pay to transport your pet home if you are incapacitated or if your pet needs treatment not available locally.
+Some pet transport insurance policies include repatriation coverage — they pay to transport your pet home if you are incapacitated or if your pet needs treatment not available locally.
+Worth confirming before international travel to remote destinations.

-A family with their dog at an airport with luggage ready for travel Photo credit on Pexels
+A family with their dog at an airport with luggage Photo credit on Pexels

 Creating a Travel Emergency Plan

-Insurance is one part of a comprehensive travel emergency plan.
-Here is what else you need:
+Insurance is one part of a comprehensive emergency plan.
+Here is what else to have ready before every trip:

 Before You Leave

-• Download the ASPCA Animal Poison Control app (consultation fee of $99 if you call, but it could save your pet’s life).
+• Download the ASPCA Animal Poison Control app (consultation fee of $95 if you call, but it can save your pet’s life)

-• Carry copies of your pet’s medical records, including vaccination history, current medications, and known allergies.
+• Carry copies of your pet’s medical records: vaccination history, current medications, known allergies

-• Ensure your pet’s microchip information is current with your mobile phone number.
+• Confirm your pet’s microchip registration is current with your mobile phone number

 Emergency Contacts Card

-Create a card for your wallet or phone case that includes:
+Create a card for your wallet or phone case:

 • Your veterinarian’s name and phone number